schmittjoh/php-option/README.md

 ===============
 This adds an Option type for PHP.

-The Option type is intended for cases where you sometimes might return a value ( typically an object), and sometimes you might return no value (typically null) depending on arguments, or other runtime factors.
+The Option type is intended for cases where you sometimes might return a value (typically an object), and sometimes you might return no value (typically null) depending on arguments, or other runtime factors.

-Often times, you forget to handle the case where no value is returned because it is not covered by tests, or because you have added other runtime checks to your code which might handle it in this specific situation.
+Often times, you forget to handle the case where no value.
+Maybe you did not account for all possible input values, or maybe you indeed covered all cases.
+Time goes on, and code is refactored, some of these checks might become invalid, or incomplete.
+And suddenly, without noticing, you do not handle the null case anymore.

-Over time, code is refactored, some of these runtime checks might become invalid, or incomplete, and then you end up with not handling the null case anymore.
-As a result, you might sometimes get fatal PHP errors telling you that you called a method on a non-object.
-Users might see blank pages, or worse.
+As a result, you  might sometimes get fatal PHP errors telling you that you called a method on a non-object; users might se blank pages, or worse.

-With the Option type, a developer will consciously think about both cases (returning an object, or returning null), and therefore contributes to more robust code.
-It also empowers the developer using an API, and avoids extra work, or API bloat for the API developers.
+On one hand, the Option type forces a developer to consciously think about both cases (return a value, or returning null).
+That in itself will already make your code more robust.
+On the other hand, the Option type also empowers the API developer by providing more conside API methods, and deferring decisions to the API consumer.

 Installation
 ============